SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/advanced-buttons.md

     Comes with a premade deck with all available commands and explanations.

     **Important Notes**
-    This extension may stop working if there are any significant updates to SAMMI Core.
-If that happens, please contact the developer for an update.
+    This extension may stop working if there are any major updates to SAMMI Core.
+If that happens, please reach out to me, and I'll do my best to help and see if an updated version can be released.

 setup: |
     1. Ensure you're on the latest version of SAMMI.